SkillsFundingAgency/dfc-app-matchskills/README.md

 - ServiceTaxonomy

 Web UI
-- DFC.App.MatchSkills.WebUI - composite UI - the startup project
+- DFC.App.MatchSkills - composite UI - the startup project

 ## How to run